Skip to content

 Who is Sanam Vakil?

 Director of the Middle East and North Africa programme at Chatham House.
-A British-Iranian political scientist and the most prominent independent analyst on Iran's succession crisis.
+A British-Iranian political scientist and the most prominent independent analyst on Iran's 2026 conflict, succession crisis, and nuclear negotiations.Source: Chatham House

 What did Sanam Vakil say about Iran's Supreme Leader?

-Vakil warned early that the Supreme Leader's seat could remain empty despite official claims, and argued the IRGC, not the civilian government, controls Iran's wartime decision-making.Source: Chatham House
+Vakil warned early that the Supreme Leader's seat could remain empty despite official claims, and argued the IRGC, not the civilian government, controls Iran's wartime decision-making — a position now widely accepted.Source: Chatham House

 Background

-Director of the Middle East and North Africa programme at Chatham House, Vakil is a British-Iranian political scientist who has published extensively on Iranian domestic politics, Gulf security and the JCPOA nuclear negotiations.
-She appears regularly on BBC, CNN and Al Jazeera and briefs parliamentary committees.
+Sanam Vakil is Director of the Middle East and North Africa programme at Chatham House in London.
+A British-Iranian political scientist, she has published extensively on Iranian domestic politics, Gulf security, and the JCPOA nuclear negotiations.
+She appears regularly on BBC, CNN, and Al Jazeera and briefs parliamentary committees.
+Her academic formation includes doctoral work at the School of Advanced International Studies (SAIS), Johns Hopkins.